Cross Lines Tower

 On March 4 Cline was unable to fly out of Fairfax Airport because it was fogged in.
-She turned down an offer to take a 16-hour drive back to Nashville.
+She turned down an offer to take a 8-hour drive back to Nashville.

 She checked out of the hotel at 12:30 p.m. on March 5, the day of her fatal flight.

 In 1969 Wyandotte Towers which is also 15 stories but one foot higher opened.
 In 1972 Rainbow Towers (now called Vista Condominiums) opened.
 It is also 15 stories and one foot higher.
 All of the structures in Kansas City, Kansas are not taller than any of the 40 tallest buildings in neighboring Kansas City, Missouri.

 The Town House closed on June 22, 1970 because of mortgage foreclosure, interest payments and outstanding back taxes.

 In March 1971 it opened as the Ramada Inn – Center City.
 On March 29, 1979, it was sold to become a retirement center with grants from Housing and Urban Development.

+In April 2021, a $42-(m) ronovation was completed on the former Cross Lines Tower.
+In a formal rededication ceremony, Kansas City, Kansas civic leaders and the Cross Lines Housing Authority rebranded Cross Lines Tower as the "Town House Apartments".
+The red neon sign that once burn bright atop the tower was reestablished to officially mark the beginning of a new era to be known as Town House Apartments.